usoma-ak/usoma-ak/README.md

-- 🔭 I’m currently learning on Data Base
+- 🔭 I’m currently learning on Django